-"Do you accept Christ as your personal Lord and Savior?" they ask.
-"Have you been saved?"
-This is unmodified Christian individualism, which holds that the individual is saved, without ever considering his relationship to a church, a congregation, or anyone else.
+“Do you accept Christ as your personal Lord and Savior?” they ask.
+“Have you been saved?”
 It is a one-to-one relationship, with no community, no sacraments, just the individual Christian and his Lord.
-And the Christian knows when he has been saved, down to the hour and minute of his salvation, because his salvation came when he "accepted" Christ.
-It came like a flash.
+And the Christian knows when he has been saved, down to the hour and minute of his salvation, because his salvation came when he “accepted” Christ.

 In that instant, many Fundamentalists believe, their salvation is assured.
 There is now nothing that can undo it.
 Without that instant, that moment of acceptance, a person would be doomed to eternal hell.
 And that is why the third most visible characteristic of Fundamentalism is the emphasis on evangelism.
 If sinners do not undergo the same kind of salvation experience Fundamentalists have undergone, they will go to hell.
-Fundamentalists perceive a duty to spread their faith—what can be more charitable than to give others a chance for escaping hell?—and they often have been successful.
+Fundamentalists perceive a duty to spread their faith and they often have been successful.

 Their success is partly due to their discipline.
 For all their talk about the Catholic Church being “rule-laden,” there are perhaps no Christians who operate in a more regimented manner.
 Their rules—non-biblical rules, one might add—extend not just to religion and religious practices proper, but to facets of everyday life.
 Most people are familiar with their strictures on drinking, gambling, dancing, and smoking.

 Fundamentalists also are intensely involved in their local congregations.
-Many people returning to the Catholic Church from Fundamentalism complain that as Fundamentalists they had no time or room for themselves; everything centered around the church.
-All their friends were members; all their social activities were staged by it.
+Many people returning to the Catholic Church from Fundamentalism complain that as Fundamentalists they had no time or room for themselves.
 Not to attend Wednesday evening services (in addition to one or two services on Sunday), not to participate in the Bible studies and youth groups, not to dress and act like everyone else in the congregation—these immediately put one beyond the pale; and in a small church (few Fundamentalist churches have more than a hundred members) this meant being ostracized, a silent invitation to conform or to worship elsewhere.